-This potato and arugula salad combines three kinds of potatoes with the peppery greens for an earthy flavor with plenty of eye appeal.
+This colorful salad combines three kinds of potatoes with the peppery greens for an earthy flavor with plenty of eye appeal.
+For this golden, sweet, and purple potato salad recipe, if you can’t find the latter, simply substitute another sweet potato or two, and the salad will still be gorgeous and tasty.

-If you can’t find purple potatoes, simply substitute another sweet potato or two, and the salad will still be gorgeous and delicious.
-Purple potatoes have extra benefits, especially more antioxidants.
+Purple potatoes come in a number of varieties and all have extra benefits, especially more antioxidants.
 This probably shouldn’t be too surprising, given their vivid color.

-Varieties of purple potatoes: These include Purple Peruvian, Purple Viking, and Purple Majesty, and others.
-They’re not always readily available, so keep your eye out at farmer’s markets and well-stocked supermarkets and natural foods stores.
-See more detailed info on these violet beauties following the recipe box.
+Purple potatoes aren’t always readily available, so keep your eye out at farmer’s markets and well-stocked supermarkets and natural foods stores.

 While this colorful potato and arugula salad is perfect for special occasions, especially in the spring and summer, it’s easy enough to make for everyday meals.
 You’ll find some additional info on purple potatoes following the recipe box.

-Recipe adapted from Wild About Greens by Nava Atlas.
+Recipe is adapted from Wild About Greens by Nava Atlas.
+Photos (top and middle) by Susan Voisin, FatFreeVegan.com.

 Tri-Color Potato and Arugula Salad